 Tickets can be purchased by following this link: http://tickets.kreml.ru/en/

 Essentially there are two types of tickets that can be purchased separately: one for the Armory and another for the Cathedral Square.
-In both cases it is possible to buy a ticket for a guided tour but this is only possible in Russian.
 The process for buying your tickets is simple:

 1. Select the type of ticket and the session (in the case of the Armory):